E.P. "Tom" Sawyer State Park

 The 1-mile fitness trail is a crushed limestone, level grade trail with 10 exercise stations.
 The 1.25- mile Goose Creek nature trail meanders through open meadow habitat to a semi-wooded area along Goose Creek.
 The loop trail is an easy grade trail.
 This trail is only open to hikers.
 Bicycles are not allowed on the trail.
 There is an additional trail near Shelter 3 which leads to the park’s vernal pond.
 Please visit the Recreation Office for an informational guide to the vernal pond.
 All trails are open year-round.
 Please stay on main trails to reduce erosion problems in the park.

 There are three picnic shelters for public use.
 This area is a first come first serve basis, unless marked as reserved.
+For more information on Picnic Shelter reservations CLICK HERE.
+Foodservice for events is available through Fun Food Kitchen and Deli at [email protected].

 - Shelter 1 is located near the main parking lot next to the playground.
 Included with the rental is a sand volley ball court.
 It has two attached restrooms, grill and space to accommodate 100 people.